 Adam B. Cordover is an international thought leader in Collaborative Practice and one of the most experienced Collaborative attorneys in Tampa Bay.
 He has studied what works and what does not work and has researched different models of the Collaborative Process that are implemented in communities around the world.
 Accordingly, rather than attempt to fit your family in a cookie cutter Collaborative Process, Adam will recommend ways to tailor a Collaborative Process that fits your family’s unique needs.
 And Adam recently was among the first to earn the designation of Accredited Collaborative Professional by the Florida Academy of Collaborative Professionals.

 A COLLABORATIVE DIVORCE LAWYER WITH OFFICES IN TAMPA AND ST. PETERSBURG

-Located in Downtown Tampa at the intersection of North Florida Avenue and East Madison Street, we practice throughout the Tampa Bay area, including in Hillsborough, Pinellas, Pasco, Polk, Hernando, Sarasota, and Manatee counties.
+With offices in Downtown Saint Petersburg and Downtown Tampa, we practice throughout the Tampa Bay area, including in Hillsborough, Pinellas, Pasco, Polk, Hernando, Sarasota, and Manatee counties.
 We are also accepting matter from throughout the State of Florida.